 - seeking to obtain value for money in purchasing goods and services, with the concept of value for money not restricted to price alone.
 Factors such as fitness for purpose, quality, service and support, whole-of-life costs and transaction costs associated with acquisition, use, holding, maintenance and disposal should be taken into account.

 - adhere to principles of ethical behaviour, conducting its purchasing and contracting activities with probity and accountability:

-- unless authorised by the Executive Director Finance & Administration, employees (or their related businesses) may not provide goods or services to the University
+- unless authorised by the Chief Operating Officer, employees (or their related businesses) may not provide goods or services to the University

 - all business should be conducted in the best interests of the University, avoiding any situation which may impinge, or might give the appearance of impinging, on impartiality

 - transactions should be undertaken fairly, without favour or prejudice